 I believe in enjoying the travel just as much as the destination.
 I almost never make important decisions when it is raining.
 And, I believe in talking to the guy (or gal) next to you.
 So, Hi!
 I'm Marie :)

-I write about things (destinations, services, products, etc) that I like because I like them and use them, not because I'm paid to.
-Any paid promotions will be clearly marked as such, but the opinions are my own.
-I also do my best to give credit where credit is due.
+One Carry-On Travel sometimes features reviews of destinations, products, and services, but the opinions herein are my own.
+I write about things that I like because I genuinely like them and feel that they are a good fit with the One Carry-On Travel brand.
+Any paid promotions, affiliate links, or advertising banners are clearly marked as such.
+I do my best to give credit where credit is due, especially when it comes to using images from outside sources.
 All images on One Carry-On Travel are my own unless otherwise noted.
-Please send me a short but sweet message if you'd like to use any of my photos or graphic design elements.
+Please give credit and link back to my website if you'd like to use any of my photos or graphic design elements.